-The STAR (Stress and Resilience) Program is designed to match UCLA students with evidence-based mental health resources, adding to the continuum of CAPS mental health resources.
-The program leverages research, content and capabilities from the Depression Grand Challenge.
-STAR is a collaboration between various campus partners: the Depression Grand Challenge, Counseling and Psychological Services, Arthur Ashe Student Health & Wellness Center, RISE Center and the David Geffen School of Medicine Behavioral Health Center.
+The STAR (Stress and Resilience) Program was designed to match UCLA students with evidence-based mental health resources, adding to the continuum of CAPS mental health resources.
+The program leveraged research, content and capabilities from the Depression Grand Challenge.
+STAR represented a collaboration between various campus partners: the Depression Grand Challenge, Counseling and Psychological Services (CAPS), Arthur Ashe Student Health & Wellness Center, RISE Center and the David Geffen School of Medicine Behavioral Health Center.

-How STAR works: Students complete a quick registration process and then are routed to the STAR Wellness Check survey which is an adaptive 5-minute test for symptoms of anxiety, depression, and suicidality.
-Students and the program receive immediate feedback with recommended services ranging from prevention services through crisis outreach.
+Students completed a quick registration process and were routed to the STAR Wellness Check survey, an adaptive, 5-minute test for symptoms of anxiety, depression, and suicidality.
+Students received immediate feedback with recommended services ranging from prevention services through crisis outreach.

-Students with symptoms consistent with anxiety or mild to moderate depression are offered the STAND Toolkit and may self-select which package to use—depression, panic, sleep, social anxiety, trauma or worry.
-Students may request a coach to support their journey.
+Students with symptoms consistent with anxiety or mild to moderate depression were offered the STAND Toolkit and selected which package to use: depression, panic, sleep, social anxiety, trauma or worry.
+Students could also request a coach to support their journey.
+Enrolled students could complete STAR Wellness Check on a monthly basis, and students with severe depression or suicidality were connected with CAPS.

 To serve as a referral source and safety net for UCLA students with mental health care needs ranging from prevention services to crisis response.